mrvolkov2/calendar-tasks-interactive/README.md

 | 21 | 22 | 23 | 24 | 25 | 26 | 27 |
 | 28 | 29 | 30 |    |    |    |    |

+⏳**08.09.2026, пн**
+- 🎯 Started a new encyclopedia with a new structure.

+💭 Thought of the day: testing: uploaded the initial set of cars to the encyclopedia, configured pages.

 ⏳**01.09.2026, пн**
-- 🎯 Start migration encyclopedia to mysql
+- 🎯 Start migration the encyclopedia to mysql.

-💭 Мысль дня: посмотрим что займёт больше времени, переезд или заполнение.
+💭 Thought of the day: let's see what takes longer: the migration or Content filling.

 ---